 Say No To Safflower

-Swap your safflower oil and other vegetable oils for the healthier fats listed above.
+Swap your safflower oil and other vegetable oils for healthier fats, including saturated fats like coconut oil, ghee, and avocado oil.
 Your body and brain will be better off.